From drain to sea

 We rely on you to only flush pee, paper and poo

-Most of your sewers are only 15cm wide.
+The average size of your sewers is only 15cm wide.
 They are perfectly designed to transport all wastewater, pee, poo, and toilet paper.
 But unfortunately, these aren’t the only things we find down there…

 We rely on you to only flush pee, paper and poo image